sketchfab/unreal-plugin/README.md

 ## Installation

-Please note that a more in-depth, beginner friendly, description (with screens shots and potentially a video) will be coming.
+1. Open the Unreal Editor
+1. Choose New Project
+1. Choose one of the example project types, such as "First Person".
+You can use either BluePrint or C++, it does not matter.
+1. Choose the location and name of your project

-1. Create a new Unreal C++ Project.
+1. Press Create Project.
-1. Go to the location of the VS project file for your project.
+1. On your computer go to the location when your project was created
-1. Copy the unreal-exporter project to your plugins directory.
-This readme.md file should now be located in MyProject/Plugins/unreal-exporter/README.md (where MyProject would be the name of your Unreal Project you created in Step 1).
-1. Compile your Project in VS using either the "DebugGame Editor" or "Development Editor" configurations.
-1. Run your project
+1. In your project folder create a new folder called "Plugins".
+1. Download this unreal-exporter project form github and extract into this folder
+1. You should now have a folder structure which looks something like "MyProject/Plugins/unreal-exporter/..."
+1. Shut down the Unreal Editor if its still running
+1. Double click the MyProject.uproject file to run Unreal Editor again. ("MyProject/MyProject.uproject")

+## How To Import A GLTF File

 1. In the Unreal Editor go to the Content Browser at the bottom.
 1. Select Import.
 1. Choose a GLTF 2.0 file to loading (*.gltf).